AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 **Test scenario:**
 - In the website, refer to the first pie chart named "discovery location".
-- Go to the "pie chart 1" tab of the testing file and compare that the two graphs, they should be identical.
+- Go to the "pie chart 1" tab of the testing file and compare the two graphs, they should be identical.
 - You can also perform additional sanity checks by adding filters to the sample.

 Test result: **Successful**